 Q5.
 How long does it take to hear back from Stripe?

 After the on-site interview, you can expect to hear from the company in a few days.
-If you don’t then probably you didn't crack the interview.
+Send a follow-up email if you don’t hear from the recruitment team within a week.

 If you’re looking for guidance on how to master the Stripe Interview Process, then sign up for our free webinar.

 As pioneers in the field of technical interview prep, we have trained thousands of software engineers to crack the most challenging tech interviews and land jobs at their dream companies, such as Google, Facebook, Apple, Netflix, Amazon, and more!